DynamicsValue/fake-xrm-easy/README.md

-# fake-xrm-easy
-FakeXrmEasy: The Test Automation Framework for the Power Platform
+# FakeXrmEasy: The Test Automation Framework for the Power Platform